 The genetic code is carried by the sequences of nucleotide bases in the DNA molecule.
 These bases are adenine (A), thymine (T), cytosine (C), and guanine (G).
 The specific order of these bases determines the genetic information encoded in DNA.

-The four nucleotide bases that encode our genetic blueprint are adenine (A), thymine (T), cytosine (C), and guanine (G).
-These bases pair up in specific combinations (A-T and C-G) to form the rungs of the DNA double helix, which carries genetic information.
+The four base position refers to the standard arrangement of the bases in DNA, which are adenine (A), thymine (T), cytosine (C), and guanine (G).
+These bases pair specifically (A with T and C with G) to form the rungs of the DNA double helix, allowing for the encoding of genetic information.
+The sequence of these bases determines the genetic code, influencing everything from physical traits to biological functions.

 The coded information of a DNA molecule is contained within the sequence of nucleotide bases (adenine, thymine, cytosine, and guanine) along the backbone of the molecule.
 These bases pair up in a specific way (A with T, C with G) to form the genetic code that carries instructions for building and maintaining an organism.